siddharthpritam/siddharthpritam.github.io/README.md

 ## Welcome

-I am assistant professor in the [Department of Computer Science](https://cse.snu.edu.in/) at [Shiv Nadar University](https://snu.edu.in/home).
+I am an assistant professor in the [Department of Computer Science](https://cse.snu.edu.in/) at [Shiv Nadar University](https://snu.edu.in/home).
 My research interests are to design and analyse efficient algorithms for problems in Geometry and Topology.
 In particular, I am interested in Topological Data Analysis and triangulations of submanifolds.

 I have co-developed the [edge collapse module](https://gudhi.inria.fr/doc/latest/group__edge__collapse.html) in [Gudhi](https://gudhi.inria.fr/) with Marc Glisse.
 The module is the state-of-the-art simplification software to speed-up the computation of persistent homology of a flag filtration.